 But we expected issues like this — and we will continue to expect this as we work on our fifty-four-year-old motorhome.
 But hey, we chose this because we don’t want easy.
 We want different.

-As we work to refurbish, modernize, and customize our 1965 Clark Cortez motorhome, we are tracking all purchases and costs.
-Here’s that information-breakdown.
+As we work to refurbish, modernize, and customize our 1965 Clark Cortez motorhome, we are tracking costs and hours.
+Here is that overview.